Sebsterio/warmup/README.md

 TODO

-- add content programatically
+- load pics on mobile and vids on PC

-- localStorage
+* glare in transition
-- responsive
+* disable videos when not in view

-- glare in transition
+* input media (incl bg)
-- disable videos when not in view
+* localStorage

-- space bg
+* space bg
-- vids
+* content